why you get a digital certificate in Spain

 It took a few months of living in Spain to realize that the absolute best way to avoid a lot of manual paperwork (and a lot of visits to government offices) was to get a digital certificate.
-Recently, when other expats were complaining about not getting calls for their Covid vaccinations, we booked our appointments online using our digital certificates.
+Last year, when other expats were complaining about not getting calls for their Covid vaccinations, we booked our appointments online on the ClickSalud website using our digital certificates.
 Easy peasy.
 The digital certificate can also give you access to the Spanish tax service (Agencia Tributaria) so that you can file your taxes online, the local town hall so that you can request the “padron” that you sometimes require for administrative functions, and even the Consular Services website where you can do procedures including renewing your visa.

 Spain is famous for its complicated bureaucracy.
 Having a digital signature makes that simpler.

 Another personal example: We have a Spanish tax lawyer who registered us with the Agencia Tributaria.
 We soon received a letter from the Agency in our mailbox.
 Fine.
 But then there was another issue and the next time they sent us something we weren’t home.
 We discovered a “pickup” slip in our mailbox requesting that we pick up the letter at the tax office in Velez-Malaga, 30 minutes away!
 That’s what prompted us to get the digital signature.
 Once we had it we could just log onto the Agencia Tributaria website and look up any communication from the agency online.
 No more paperwork.

 What is a digital certificate?
 It’s a file that you download to your computer that has been validated by a government department called “Fábrica Nacional de Moneda y Timbre” (translated as “National Currency and Stamp Factory”).
 It will require you to; 1) apply online (or you can have an agency do it for you) and 2) go to a government office to verify your identity and complete the application (that part takes about 2 minutes).
 Once done you’ll get your digital certificate and can start doing your Spanish paperwork online.